Satirical Advice for the Four Schools

 Most followers of the Genden school shun alcohol and the like, making them exemplary models of the teaching.
 Still, most see no faults in those who seek to kill and maim.
 But such hostility is a great enemy, so take care, I pray!

 Other traditions, non-Buddhist outsiders and barbarians, who differ from us even in outer signs and dress, are as numerous as the stars in the night sky.
 Compared to them, we Buddhists are as rare as stars in broad daylight.
 Now, when the Buddhist teachings are on the verge of extinction, all who seek to ensure their survival must view one another as the closest of allies.
-Any feelings of hostility will bring great ruin, so instead we must regard each other with joy, like a mother seeing her only child, or a beggar discovering a priceless treasure.
+Any feelings of hostility will bring great ruin, so instead let us regard one another with joy, like a mother seeing her only child, or a beggar discovering a priceless treasure.

 Having become followers of one teacher,